Kittysplit/kittysplit-blog/_posts/2019-04-24-online-scoreboard.md

 UPDATE: here it is [online basketball scoreboard](https://keepthescore.co/basketball-scoreboard).
 It looks like this, which we think is rather fetching:

 ![Splitting costs](/images/basketball-scoreboard.png 'Basketball')

+Here's another side-project: <a href="https://pathbox.co">Pathbox: a free GPS tracking / location sharing app for Android.</a>